towolf/towolf.github.com/docs/PsychDocumentation/DisplayOutputMappings.markdown

 title: DisplayOutputMappings
 categories:
   - PsychDocumentation
+encoding: UTF-8
 ---

-DisplayOutputMappings \-\- How they work, how to resolve problems.
+DisplayOutputMappings -- How they work, how to resolve problems.

-You probably read this text, because [Screen](/docs/Screen)\(\) gave you some error or warning message about problems with beamposition queries or other low\-level functions and directed you to this document for troubleshooting.
+You probably read this text, because [Screen](/docs/Screen)\(\) gave you some error or warning message about problems with beamposition queries or other low-level functions and directed you to this document for troubleshooting.

 So, what happened here?

-For various low\-level operations, e.g., beamposition queries for timestamping, control of high precision framebuffers and high precision display devices, and for certain stereo display modes, [Screen](/docs/Screen)\(\) needs to know which video output connector on your graphics card is connected to which electronic display scanout engine \(a so called "crtc"\) in the graphics card, because it needs to exercise low\-level control over the crtc associated with a specific display.
+For various low-level operations, e.g., beamposition queries for timestamping, control of high precision framebuffers and high precision display devices, and for certain stereo display modes, [Screen](/docs/Screen)\(\) needs to know which video output connector on your graphics card is connected to which electronic display scanout engine \(a so called "crtc"\) in the graphics card, because it needs to exercise low-level control over the crtc associated with a specific display.
 The actual wiring between crtc's and display connectors however is not fixed on modern graphics cards, but it is flexible.
 The wiring is controlled by electronic programmable